-- F_c = an accidental force due to loose cargo, to be uniformly distributed over the area A and to be taken not less than 300 kN or 5A, in kN, whichever is the greater. - For small doors, such as bunker doors or pilot doors, the value of F_c may be reduced based on appropriate technical background.
-In case the second (inner) door is installed, which is capable to protect the external door from accidental forces due to loose cargoes, $F_c = 0$.
+F_c = an accidental force due to loose of cargo, to be uniformly distributed over the area A and to be taken not less than 300 kN or 5A, in kN, whichever is the greater.

-'''
+For small doors, such as bunker doors or pilot doors, the value of F_c may be reduced provided the appropriate technical background has been submitted.
+However, the value of F_c may be taken as zero, provided an additional structure such as an inner ramp is fitted, which is capable of protecting the door from accidental forces due to loose cargoes;

 for Q, refer to 7.4.2.6.

-'''